-The main binding conservation measure for WCPO skipjack established by the WCPFC is CMM 2012-01 which aims to ensure that yellowfin fishing mortality will not exceed the F{MSY} level.
-The measure calls for:
+The main binding conservation measure for skipjack established by the WCPFC is CMM 2013-01.
+The measures call for the following in 2014-2017:

-- I. A 3-month closure (July through September) of fishing on FADs in EEZ waters and on the High Seas between 20°N and 20°S; - 2.
-In addition to (1), each member shall choose between extending the FAD closure through October, or limiting the number of FAD sets to be less than the number of sets made by its vessels in a reference period: For SIDs, the limit would be 8/9 of the 2009-2011 average; for others, the limit would be 8/12 of the 2001-2011 average. - 3.
-A limitation in the number of vessel days: For PNA members, the limit in their EEZs is the 2010 level; For other coastal states with effort in their EEZs exceeding 1,000 days annually over (2006-2010), the limit is either the 2001-2004 average or the 2010 level. - 4.
-Each member shall not allow the number of fishing days in the high seas to increase; - 5.
-A requirement to submit FAD management plans, including information on strategies used to implement the closure and other measures for reducing small bigeye mortality;
+- A 3-month closure (July through September) of fishing on FADs in EEZ waters and on the High Seas between 20°N and 20°S. VMS polling frequency is increased to 30 minutes during the closure; - 2.
+In 2014, addition to (1), each member shall choose between extending the FAD closure through October, or limiting the number of FAD sets to be less than the number of sets made by its vessels in a reference period specified in the CMM.
+In 2015 and 2016, the additional measures will be extended to either a 5-month FAD closure or stronger limits in the number of FAD sets per vessel.
+In 2017, a prohibition on FAD sets on the high seas will apply, except for vessels purse seine flagged to Kiribati. - 3.
+A limitation in the number of vessel days: For PNA members, the limit in their EEZs is the 2010 level; For other coastal states with effort in their EEZs exceeding 1,000 days annually over (2006-2010), the limit is either the 2001-2004 average or the 2010 level.
+For non-SIDS members, purse seine effort on the high seas will be limited to levels specified in the CMM.

-- 6. A full-retention requirement for all purse seine vessels regarding bigeye, skipjack and yellowfin tunas between 20°N and 20°S; - 7.
-100% Regional observer coverage for all purse seine vessels fishing on the high seas, on the high seas and in waters under the jurisdiction of one or more coastal States, or vessels fishing in waters under the jurisdiction of two or more coastal States during the same trip; all purse seiners fishing between 20N and 20S must have an observer onboard.
+- 4. Each member shall not allow the number of fishing days in the high seas to increase above limits specified in the CMM; - 5.
+A requirement to submit FAD management plans, including information on strategies used to implement the closure and other measures for reducing small bigeye mortality; - 6.
+A full-retention requirement for all purse seine vessels regarding bigeye, skipjack and yellowfin tunas between 20°N and 20°S; - 7.
+100% Regional observer coverage for all purse seine vessels fishing on the high seas, on the high seas and in waters under the jurisdiction of one or more coastal States, or vessels fishing in waters under the jurisdiction of two or more coastal States during the same trip; all purse seiners fishing between 20N and 20S must have an observer onboard. - 8.
+A limit between 20N and 20S in the number of purse seine and longline vessels with freezing capacityat the current level for most countries.

-In addition, CMM 2009-02 provides more guidance on some elements of CMM 2012-01 that were ambiguous, particularly on the FAD closure and full retention requirements.
+In addition, CMM 2009-02 provides more guidance on the FAD closure and full retention requirements.